 Rethink addiction claims roughly half a million Australians cannot access the treatment they need due to the impact of stigma, limited resources, and excessive wait times for addiction treatment in the public health system.

-Despite Australian authorities having taken actions against smoking, it remains the leading cause of preventable death and disease in Australia.
+Despite the Australian authorities have taken action against smoking, it remains the leading cause of preventable death and disease in Australia.
 An estimated 20,500 Australians died because of smoking-related diseases in 2018, accounting for 13 percent of total deaths.
 Indigenous adult population is more exposed to these diseases as 43 percent of the adults smoke while 15 percent of non-First Nations adults do.

 Australians also spent 225 billion dollars on gambling in 2018–2019, the highest in the world on a per capita basis.
 Logically, it has the largest per capita gambling losses with 1,277 dollars (US$838) per person a year, which can cause financial distress but also relationship difficulties and poor mental health sometimes leading to suicide.